Riley-Py/UWaterloo-Work/SCI 238/Chapter 24 - Life in the Universe/Life on Earth.md

 - Mapping genetic relationships led to biologists to discover *Tree of Life*
 	- Plants and animals are small part of tree
 	- Suggests likely characteristics of common ancestor

+### Lab Experiments
+- Miller-Urey experiment showed that building blocks of life form easily under conditions of early Earth (with enough energy/humidity)
+- Enclosed membranes or "*pre-cells*" have been created in the lab
+-